Brucehaha/roster/README.md

     5. edit shifts: http://127.0.0.1:8000/api/shift/shifts/
     6. uploads: http://127.0.0.1:8000/api/shift/uploads/
     7. callout function : http://127.0.0.1:8000/api/shift/celery/
+### How callout function work with celery:
+    1. got http://127.0.0.1:8000/api/shift/celery/, choose 'add' or 'multiply' function and leave other field empty then post.
+    2. then refresh http://127.0.0.1:8000/api/shift/celery/, get the list of tasks with task field filled.
+    3. to get the callout result with celery for a task. get the celerytask object 'id',
+    4. and replace id in url http://127.0.0.1:8000/api/shift/celery/'id'/get-result, then you will get the task result

 ###  Required algorithms for :
 - Minimum of 10hr overnight rest